 “If considered a population, Lego minifigures would be the world’s largest group – with over 5 billion having been produced,” says a report by Bloomberg in 2015.

-Lego has found a way to create the iconic bricks from recycled plastic bottles, it has already replaced plastic (used in some parts) with a plant-based alternative.
+Lego has also found a way to create the iconic bricks from recycled plastic bottles, it has already replaced plastic (used in some parts) with a plant-based alternative.

 LEGO DUPLO Classic Deluxe Brick Box (10914 )